dillonhafer/wildcard/README.md

 ### Our first step will be to combine the fields' output if the current_user is authorized to do so.

 The best way to combine these fields for viewing would be to use the [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern).
-This will be a very easy to do with a decorator and the `little_decorator` gem:
+This will be very easy to do with a decorator and the `little_decorator` gem:

 ```ruby
 class AssetDecorator < LittleDecorator